-- Before mounting your device, review any specific installation and facility requirements in the Hardware Installation Guide for the device. - Before mounting your device, review any specific installation and facility requirements in this Hardware Installation Guide. - Hardware devices illustrated in these procedures are only for reference and may not depict the device you are installing into the rack.
+- Use Electronic Industries Association (EIA) standard racks.
+Ensure that the space in the 48.3 cm (19-in.)
+EIA rack is 14U high. - Verify that the additional weight of the chassis does not exceed the weight limits of the rack. - Before mounting your device, review any specific installation and facility requirements in the Hardware Installation Guide for the device. - Before mounting your device, review any specific installation and facility requirements in this Hardware Installation Guide - Hardware devices illustrated in these procedures are only for reference and may not depict the device you are installing into the rack.

-Allow approximately one hour to unpack and install the chassis in a rack.
+Allow approximately one hour to unpack and install a device in a rack.

-The following tools are required when installing the 8U Chassis Mid-Mount Rack Kit for Two-Post Racks (XBR-DCX4S-0126 and XBR-X64-0126):
+The following tools are required when installing the 14U Rack Mount Kit for Four-Post Rack:

-- Torque wrench with No. 2 Phillips screwdriver tip - Flathead screwdriver - Hydraulic or assisted lift with a minimum raise of 140 cm (55 in.) and a minimum capacity of 113 kg (250 lbs)
+- Torque screwdriver with No. 2 Phillips screwdriver tip - Slotted (flat blade) screwdriver - Hydraulic or assisted lift with a minimum raise of 140 cm (55 in.) and a minimum capacity of 113 kg (250 lb)